freakout42/formax/README.md

 Introduction
 ============
-**formax** forms access the database and generate a screen that presents the data.
+**formax** accesses the database and generate a screen that presents the data.
 The source form (.inp in practice a sql-script to create a sqlite3 database) is compiled into a binary (.frm in practice a sqlite3 database), that is run by the runtime component.
 The form is used to view and edit